TFNGamesOfficial/create/_projects/getting-started.md

 **image here**

-With the "My Library" tab you can download prefabs from GitHub and [create](https://dev.tfngames.tk/docs/dnc/create-your-first-playset) your own Playset.
+With the "My Library" tab you can download playsets from GitHub and [create](https://dev.tfngames.tk/docs/dnc/create-your-first-playset) your own Playset.

 ## Download GitHub playsets
 To download playsets via GitHub use the following steps: